-While the best brewers and inventory managers tend to have a wide-range of skills and specialist knowledge, there are a bunch of tips and solutions that even a small brewery can successfully utilize, often with a minimum of expense.
+While the best brewers and inventory managers tend to have a wide-range of skills and specialist knowledge, there are a bunch of tips and solutions that even a small brewery can successfully utilise, often with a minimum of expense.

 Like all businesses that have a range of critical inventory tasks, brewers want meaningful and intuitive control over the whole brewing process.
-So with that in mind, let’s take a closer look at how inventory management can maximize your brewery processes.
+So with that in mind, let’s take a closer look at how inventory management can maximise your brewery processes.

 First things first – using the right brewery software

 Many of the software options out there offer mobile and real-time access, which is a great help for brewers that don’t want to leave too much to chance.
 With the ability to access the complete picture of your brewing process, you can keep your finger on the pulse, making adjustments when and where needed, and even plugging in wherever you are in the world.